emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has good UI, feels modern, shows results as you type. ✔️
 1. Has built in subs for most things and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have watchlists, but they can't be synced across devices. ⚠️
+1. Site does have watch lists, but they can't be synced across devices. ⚠️
 1. Site has good sorting options and a AI to give random recommendations. ✔️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site looks good + works well on mobile. ✔️